dh-notes/pandoc-workflow/sample.md

 # Case 1: Markdown basics

-In this scenario, we will create a markdown file,
+In this scenario, we will create a Markdown file and use Pandoc to publish that text in a formatted PDF.
+The basics of Markdown syntax [are available here](http://daringfireball.net/projects/markdown/syntax), and you can test it out using [this online dingus](http://daringfireball.net/projects/markdown/dingus).
+But what follows will cover everything required for a basic humanities document.

+To begin, create a folder into which you will save all of your projects.
+Open a new file using your plain text editor and save it as "project.md".

 # Case 2: Working with Bibliographies